microsoft/vsts-extension-retrospectives/README.md

 - **Only show feedback after Collect phase**: When selected, users cannot see other users input until they have moved to another phase.
 Other users' feedback will be blurred.
-- **Display 'Retrospective Prime Directive'**: Include a link to the 'Prime Directive' at the top of the board.
+- **Display 'Retrospective Prime Directive**: Include a link to the 'Prime Directive' at the top of the board.
 - **Do not display names in feedback**: When checked, anonymize who creates individual feedback items.